FAIRE FACE. HISTOIRES DE VIOLENCES CONJUGALES

 ISBN : 979-10-92727-49-4

-Facing up.
-Stories of domestic violence is a long-term photographic project, carried out between 2017 and 2022, on the issue of violence against women and domestic violence approached from three angles/series: feminicides “Proofs of Love”, perpetrators of domestic violence “Monsters do not exist” and victims of violence “A room of one’s own”.
+Facing Up.
+Stories of Domestic Violence is a photography project carried out between 2017 and 2022, focusing on the issue of violence against women and violence within couples.

 Each of these series evokes in its own way the reality of this violence, its intensity, its banality.